timwilliate/engineering-blog/_posts/2015-07-10-cloudformation-template-generator.md

 First, we provide a YAML string interpolator that allows you to compose bits of YAML together, accounting for indenting.
 You can see this in the bottom section where we include a YAML list into the CoreOS units map.

-Second, as you can see at the top, instead of a bit of YAML, you can instead provide a file path to your, for instance, src/main/resources/ .yaml files and in this case the YAML content of that file will be transcluded (with indenting) into the interpolating YAML.
+Second, as you can see at the top, instead of a bit of YAML, you can instead provide a file path to your YAML files, in this case files under src/main/resources/cloudconfig, and the contents of that file will be transcluded (with indenting) into the interpolating YAML.

-# Higher-Order Builders
+## Higher-Order Builders

 For simpler topologies, we have a set of convenience methods to more easily create common entities.
-For instance, many types of Resources, like `AWS::EC2::Instance`s require a constructor parameter for VPC and Subnet in which that instance will be contained.
+For instance, many types of Resources, like `AWS::EC2::Instance`'s require a constructor parameter for VPC and Subnet in which that instance will be contained.
 Our methods allow you to express a template in a way that visually resembles a diagram of your architecture.
 Logical/network containment is express in nested code blocks:

 ```scala
 withVpc(ParameterRef(vpcCidrParameter)){ implicit vpc =>